ghiscoding/multiple-select-vanilla/README.md

 New Multiple-Select Options:
 - dropped jQuery requirement and replaced necessary code with browser native code.
 - rewritten in TypeScript to also add typings support (`d.ts`)
+- make the lib CSP compliant (see section below)
-- revamped the UI to give it a more Modern Look by updating the CSS and using SVG icons (CSS/SASS variables are also availables)
+- revamped the UI to give it a more Modern Look:
+  - improve CSS styling and use SVG icons (CSS/SASS variables are also availables)
+  - new Dark Mode
+  - replace tabIndex by a more intuitive navigation & highlight by using arrow keys (or mouse hover)
+  - show 3 different states on multiple selections (none " ", partial "-", all "🗸")
-- add extra features:
+- add extra options:
   - `autoAdjustDropHeight` will automatically adjust the drop (up/down) height by available space (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options30))
   - `autoAdjustDropPosition` will find best position (top/bottom) by its available space (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options29))
   - `autoAdjustDropWidthByTextSize` automatically set the drop width size from the widest list option width